axelholmqvist/EITN50/README.md

 Run main.py.
 Comment/Uncomment the sections you would like to get printed.

 ## 2. Object Security
-Run server.py to start server.
+Run server.py to start server.<br/>
-Run client.py to start client (which immediately send a 'Hello' to server and starts a session).
+Run client.py to start client (which immediately send a 'Hello' to server and starts a session).<br/>
+Username: admin<br/>
-Username: admin, Password: supersafepw
+Password: supersafepw